 Ahh, the season of the humble sprout.
 You either love ‘em or hate ‘em but you can’t escape ‘em at this time of year.
-Brussels sprouts are what makes a Christmas Turkey dinner and are even known to cause the odd argument between parent and child – there’s no pudding!
+But do you know what to do with them?
+Here’s five sprout recipes you’ll want to try, after all, Brussels sprouts are what makes a Christmas Turkey dinner – no?

 However, your mum was right to make you eat them.
 They contain more than your daily requirement of vitamin K and plenty of B vitamins which is great for maintaining your energy – you’ll be thankful for that in the mid-afternoon Christmas slump!

 So, if you have a sprout or two leftover from Christmas day or are just an avid fan of the green goodness here’s my top sprout recipes, with a little help from my friends at Fodder, to help you out this Christmas:

 A favourite at work, sprout-slaw was the conjured up by our Staff Café team at Taylors.
 Every year they put on a fantastic feast for us and in the days which follow there is copious amounts of sprout-slaw.
 I love this invention and it’s pretty darn easy to make.

 - 1 1/2 pounds carrots, grated